-Code Version A forces an unnecessary receipt order, which may delay program progress.
-For example it may happen that a message from slave #2 is already buffered, but one from slave #1 has not been received yet.
-The process is stalled in the first sentence of the loop, even when the third (receipt of a job request from slave #2) and fourth (sending a task to slave #2) could be executed without risk.
-This would not happen with Version B of the program, where the utilization of MPI_ANY_SOURCE at the receipt side would allow the process to make progress as soon as possible.
+Code Version A forces an unnecessary reception order, which may delay program progress.
+For example it may happen that a message from slave #2 is already buffered, but no one from slave #1 has been received yet.
+Program is stalled in the first sentence of the loop, even when the third (reception of a job request from #2) and fourth (sending a task to #2) could be executed without risk.
+This would not happen with Version B of the program, where the utilization of MPI_ANY_SOURCE at the reception side would allow process to make progress as soon as possible.

-A trace file generated by Code Version A would always have message records in the same order: the one shown in the Trace a column of Fig. 5.
-It is easy to understand that a record reflecting that slave #1 sends a message to master #0 (<1ts1 MS 0>) must be recorded in the trace file somewhere before record timestamped ta2; this record would match the one timestamped ta1.
-In the same way, a record <2ts2 MS 0> must be somewhere before record ta4, to match with record ta3.
-Note, again, that the actual
+A trace file generated by Code Version A would always have message records in the same order: the one shown in Trace a of Fig. 5.
+It is easy to understand that a record reflecting that #1 sends a message to #0 (<1 ts1 MS 0>) must be recorded in trace file somewhere before record timestamped ta2; this record would match the one timestamped ta1.
+In the same way, a record <2 ts2 MS 0> must be anywhere before record ta4, to match with record ta3.
+Note, again, that the actual reception from node #2 could have happened before the reception from #1, but the trace file would not reflect this circumstance.